BroadnetEngineering/TodoList/README.md

  * **public/components/TodoList.js** : This is the React Component that makes up the user interface.
 It sends requests to the server to add, remove, update and complete todo list items.
  * **controllers/TodoController.php** : This is the controller that receivs the POST requests from the user interface and determines which actions should be taken on the **todo_list** table in the database.
  * **models/TodoListModel.php** : This is the model that actually communicates with the database.
 It has the functions to add, remove, update and complete records in the **todo_list** table.

+## App Function
+This app allows you to add items to a todo list.
+Enter your todo list item into the input field and click submit to add a todo list item.
+You can click the checkbox next to the todo list item to complete it.
+You can click the delete (trash can) to delete the todo list item.
+You can edit the todo list item directly where it's at.
+When done editing, click the save button to save your changes.